Becoming a Naval Attaché

 Like traditional diplomatic personnel, Attachés are expected to take their families to most posts.
 The attaché, spouse, and other family members work as a team.
 They participate in a variety of social and diplomatic functions.
 Attaché families can derive great benefits from exposure to different cultures such as learning a second language and making new friends who last a lifetime.

-Those interested in applying for an Attaché position should thoroughly review the posted Attaché Info and FAQ document, prior to contacting their detailer or Attache Placement to begin the process.
+Those interested in applying for an attaché position should thoroughly review the posted attaché info and Tour Forecst documents prior to contacting their Assignments Officer or Attaché Placement.

 Contact the NPC Customer Service Center